6 Interactions found for:

 The following applies to the ingredients: Lisinopril

-UK: Use is not recommended during the first trimester and use is contraindicated during the second and third trimesters.
+According to some authorities: Use is contraindicated or not recommended during the first trimester of pregnancy; use is contraindicated during the second and third trimesters.

 AU TGA pregnancy category: D